 Recently, there has been a lot of buzz around the ingredients of good story-telling.
 Among these features is building a story character.
 In this scenario, the character faces a problem and then seeks its resolution.
 In the end, the brand comes to the rescue as a problem solver.

 It is imperative that brands pay close attention to generating creative out-of-the-box ideas for storytelling.
 This will improve engagement with the adverts.
 Merely putting out a story is not enough.
 The user must be able to connect with the story in an authentic manner before they can trust the story subconsciously.

 Latest innovations in technology have broadened the scope of placements of outdoor advertisements, particularly digital advertisements.
 Instead of large billboards, advertisers are using smaller advertisements in busy public places such as airports, waiting areas, public transport, and playgrounds.
 In fact, blank walls have also emerged as a good alternative to traditional billboard advertising because these can be used to project advertisements.

-A KMPG advertising report suggested that advertising outside the airport is a significant contributor to the growth of outdoor advertising in 2019 as it accounted for 27% of revenue share, which is very likely to grow in 2020 as well.
+A KMPG advertising report suggested that advertising outside the airport is a significant contributor to the growth of outdoor advertising in 2019.
+It accounted for 27% of revenue share, which is very likely to grow in 2022.

 4. Advertisements have a Mind of its Own

 2020 will be a year of improved and smarter outdoor advertisements.